RobertaGro/festo-playwright-tests/README.md

 ### 1. Shopping Cart (`cart.spec.ts`)
 - Logs in to the site.
 - Empties the cart if needed.
-- Adds products ("Servo drive", "Motion terminal") to the cart.
+- Adds products (from "Servo drive", "Motion terminal") to the cart.
 - Verifies successful addition messages.
 - Clears the cart and checks for the empty cart message.